TritonDataCenter/sdc-docker/docs/api/features/placement.md

 ## Default placement

-By default, Triton attempts to spread all containers (and non-Docker containers and VMs) owned by a single account across separate physical servers.
+By default, Triton makes a reasonable attempt to spread all containers (and non-Docker containers and VMs) owned by a single account across separate physical servers.

 Within a Docker container the physical server on which a container is running is exposed via the [`sdc:server_uuid` metadata